FindoraNetwork/platform/src/components/finutils/src/common/dev/README.md

     -e, --env-name <ENV NAME>    The name of the target env

 SUBCOMMANDS:
-    add-node       Attach a new node to an existing env create         Create a new env
+    push-node      Attach a new node to an existing env create         Create a new env
-    del-node       Pop a node from an existing env destroy        Destroy an existing env
+    pop-node       Pop a node from an existing env destroy        Destroy an existing env
     destroy-all    Destroy all existing ENVs
-    help           Prints this message or the help of the given subcommand(s) info           Default operation, show the information of an existing env info-all       Show the details of all existing ENVs init           Config the initial settings(POS,FRA issuance...)
+    help           Prints this message or the help of the given subcommand(s) show           Default operation, show the information of an existing env show-all       Show the details of all existing ENVs init           Config the initial settings(POS,FRA issuance...)
     init-all       Apply the `init` operation to all existing ENVs list           List the names of all existing ENVs